-When an application is “internal only,” the necessity for internal network access is less likely to be reflected.
+When an app says "internal only," it's less likely to show that it needs access to the internal network.
 Therefore, exposing unauthenticated administrative functions to the internal network is not secure.
 Developers must treat it as a vulnerability.

-It is best to remove the highlighted snippet from the web.xml file in production.
-Neither the AdminServlet nor the SOAPMonitorService provides appropriate authentication mechanisms.
+It is best to remove the highlighted snippet from the web.xml file before production.
+Neither the AdminServlet nor the SOAPMonitorService provide appropriate authentication mechanisms.
 Therefore, the only safe solution is for the Java development company to disable them.

 3. Excessive Permissions

-An application uses custom permissions to allow it to access hardware-level capabilities via its API.
+With custom permissions, an application can use its API to access hardware-level features.
 The Java application development services provider also needs permissions.
 The API allows these distinct programs to utilize sensitive functionality.
 They do that without having to go through the typical prompting processes.
 Hackers might exploit this API to gain access to such functionality.

-Applications should only ask for the permissions that are absolutely necessary for the application’s declared functionality.
-The application should not ask for any permissions that are not required but could be exploited by hackers.
-You must prompt the user to withdraw rights that are no longer needed.
+Applications should only ask for the permissions they need to do what they say they are going to do.
+The app shouldn't ask for permissions that it doesn't need and that hackers could use against it.
+You must prompt the user to withdraw rights that they no longer need.

 4. Cross-Site Scripting (XSS)

-Sometimes attackers embed harmful client-side script or HTML in a form or query variables sent to a site via an interface.
+Attackers sometimes put harmful client-side script or HTML in a form or query variables that are sent to a site through an interface.
 That way, the attackers send the harmful material to an end-user.
-This is known as cross-site scripting (or “XSS”).
+This is known as cross-site scripting (or "XSS").

 - Persisted Cross-Site Scripting occurs when one user (the attacker) supplies the content and keeps it in their database.
 The database then presents this content to another user (the victim).